Ireland tightens coronavirus restrictions, boosts rescue package

 The financial package increased the weekly unemployment emergency payment announced two weeks ago to 350 euros from 203 euros.
 The state will also pay 70% of workers’ wages - up to a maximum of 410 euros per week - for firms who can show their income has fallen by 25% and can try pay the rest of the salary.

-Employment Affairs Minister Regina Doherty said her estimate offered just last week that 400,000 people could lose their jobs “might have been conservative” while Finance Minister Paschal Donohoe said the projected budget surplus of 0.7% of gross domestic product achieved in 2019 had already been used up.
+Over 100,000 people have sought the payment for those who have lost jobs or had hours in the space of a week.
+Employment Affairs Minister Regina Doherty said her estimate offered just a week ago that 400,000 people - over 15% of the workforce - could lose their jobs “might have been conservative.”

-Donohoe added that with strong cash balances, Ireland was well placed to significantly increase borrowing activity in the coming months and years to pay for the measures.
+Finance Minister Paschal Donohoe said the projected budget surplus of 0.7% of gross domestic product achieved in 2019 had already been used up but that with strong cash balances, Ireland was well placed to significantly increase borrowing activity in the coming months and years to pay for the measures.

 Davy Stockbrokers chief economist Conall MacCoille estimated that unemployment could rocket to 10% from 4.8% currently but that Ireland could afford to run a budget deficit of between 4 and 7% without impacting its credit rating.
 The key issue, he said, was how long the squeeze on resources will last.